 Penetration Pricing

-Penetration pricing is a strategy in which a company enters a market with a lower initial price to gain market share quickly.
-The primary objective is to attract a large customer base and outcompete rivals by offering products at a more affordable price.
-Businesses can raise prices after establishing brand loyalty and expanding their customer base.
+Penetration pricing is a strategy that lets company enter markets with a lower initial price to gain market share quickly.
+The main goal focuses on building a broad customer base along with competing against rivals through offering products at a more affordable price.
+After establishing brand loyalty or expanding customers, businesses raise their prices.

 Initial Low Price + High Sales Volume = Market Penetration